Back to Guides

 Frequently asked questions

 Usually the capital requirement is lower, but ‘cheaper’ is not the full decision.
-Americans still need to compare income rules, residency expectations, relocation timing, and tax consequences.
+Americans still need to compare income rules, residency expectations, relocation timing, and financial consequences.
 A route can look cheaper on paper and still cost more if it pushes the household into the wrong structure.

 Do Golden Visa holders need to live in Portugal full time?